The golden rules of product photography

 If your products come in all different colors and sizes, don’t just pick a single photo which you think looks the most representative or nicest, or just have some text at the bottom saying “also available in blue” etc. Don’t spare any detail!
 Show all the different varieties available.
 A detailed series of photos will allow the viewer to see each individual type and let you sell each specific product alone, meaning each one gets the same amount of attention.
 Having a fully-detailed product list will also make it look more attractive to customers.

-The same applies for a single product: use several different angles and styles to show the product with as much detail as possible.
+The same applies to a single product: use several different angles and styles to show the product with as much detail as possible.
 You want the photos to be as clear and representative as possible so you have a strong idea of what the product actually feels like in daily life.
 Show the products from the front, back, left, right, in a ‘lifestyle’ scene, with close-up details, etc. The more you fill out all the details, the more the viewer will trust your work and be tempted to buy.

 2) Think about the rule of thirds